andrewcharlesjones/cplvm/README.md

 This repo contains models and algorithms for contrastive Poisson latent variable models (CPLVM).
 Given a count-based foreground dataset and a count-based backround dataset, the CPLVM is designed to find structure and variation that is enriched in the foreground relative to the background.

-The accompanying paper can be found here: XXX. :joy:
+The accompanying paper can be found here: XXX.

 ## Installation